cologneto/georgi-tsanev-employees/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Georgi Tsanev Employees
-A simple application for getting two employees that worked together on a project most time.
+A simple application for getting two employees that worked together on a project most time from an example text file with lines.

 ## Available Scripts